Lakers vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles has played 58 games this season that ended with a point total above 222.5 points.
+- Los Angeles has played 53 games this season that have had more than 226.5 combined points scored.

-- The Lakers have won in 23, or 45.1%, of the 51 contests they have been named as odds-on underdogs in this year.
+- The Lakers have been chosen as underdogs in 51 games this year and have walked away with the win 23 times (45.1%) in those games.

-- Los Angeles has a record of 2-14, a 12.5% win rate, when it is set as the underdog by +200 or more by sportsbooks this season.
+- Los Angeles has a record of 6-17, a 26.1% win rate, when it is set as the underdog by +170 or more by oddsmakers this season.

 Lakers vs Nuggets Additional Info